d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Often, the various mechanisms by which a model's predictions become coupled to its training data are unaccounted for in the modeling process.
-This can lead to what researchers call "runaway feedback loops."
+This can lead to what researchers call *runaway feedback loops*.
 Additionally, we want to be careful about whether we are addressing the right problem in the first place.
 Predictive algorithms now play an outsize role